 Documentation of the fourth InnoLAND Online Workshop

-The session of Friday, May 7, 2021, focused on the results of the survey on Professional recognition in IFLA EUROPE countries: Problems and opportunities at the national level, followed by a discussion on the content of the draft CTF.
+The session on Friday, May 7, 2021, focused on the results of the survey on Professional recognition in IFLA EUROPE countries: Problems and opportunities at the national level, followed by a discussion on the content of the draft CTF.
 There you also can see the process and next steps.
 You can find the complete presentation here.
 You can (re)view the recording of the presentations and discussion here.

 Presentations at the ECLAS 2021 Stop and Think Conference

-At the ECLAS 2021 Stop and Think conference the partners of the InnoLAND project and the collaborative process for drafting a CTF presented twice.
+At the ECLAS 2021 Stop and Think conference the partners of the InnoLAND project and the collaborative process for drafting a CTF were presented twice.
 You can view the presentations below: